On $C^{0}$ Interior Penalty Method for Fourth Order Dirichlet Boundary Control Problem and a New Error Analysis for Fourth Order Elliptic Equation with Cahn-Hilliard Boundary Condition: The -Norm Estimate

-The standard theory of PDE constrained optimal control problems provide us with the existence of an unique solution of the above optimal control problem.
-We denote it by $r$.
-For a detailed discussion on this topic we refer to \cite{trolzstch2005BOOK}, \cite{39l1971}.
-Clearly $r$ satisfies the following optimality condition:
+The standard theory of optimal control problems constrained by partial differential equations provide the existence of a unique solution $r\in Q$ of the above optimal control problem \eqref{5:6}.
+For a detailed discussion, we refer to \cite{39l1971,trolzstch2005BOOK}.
+It is easy to check that $r \in Q$ satisfies the following optimality condition: